-Brunei has joined the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents in the year 1987.
-Therefore no diplomatic authentication or legalization of documents from Brunei is required for the legal communication with another member state of the convention.
-The documents only need to be stamped with an "apostille" by the issuing state's authorities in order to be valid in the state of destination.
+Brunei acceded to the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents in 1987.
+Therefore, no diplomatic authentication or consular legalization of documents from Brunei is needed for successful legal communication with other member states of the Convention.
+The documents only need to be attested by an apostille certificate with an "apostille" stamp on it by the issuing state's authorities in order to be valid in the state of destination.

 Responsible for issuing the apostille is the Supreme Court.
 The Chief Registrar of the Supreme Court, the Deputy Chief Registrar of the Supreme Court and the magistrates of subordinate courts have officially the right to issue an apostille.
 In practice, according to the job description, the reception of documents is carried out by the court registrar on duty.

-Documents issued by the authorities and other authorized structures and persons of Brunei, published in English or Malay can be apostilled.
+Documents drawn up in English or Malay and issued by the authorities and other authorized bodies and persons of Brunei can be apostillized.